 For autonomous vehicles, biomimicry informs us that artificial perception should put more processing at the sensor in order to function efficiently.
-By doing just that, AEye’s iDAR system has changed the way robotic vision is created and has defined new benchmarks for performance. iDAR sensors can achieve a scan rate in excess of 100Hz (3x human vision) with a detection range approaching one kilometer (5x current LiDAR sensors) – shattering records by going further and faster than any other sensor system and “driving” the promise of safe vehicle autonomy.
+By doing just that, AEye’s iDAR sensor system has changed the way robotic vision is created and has defined new benchmarks for performance. iDAR sensors are the only ones that can successfully handle the industry’s most challenging edge cases, and while achieving a scan rate in excess of 200Hz (6x human vision) with a detection range of one kilometer (3-5x current LiDAR sensors)—shattering records by going further and faster than any other sensor system and “driving” the promise of safe vehicle autonomy.

 About the Authors